Today's content is just for you. It's about the birthday of 21

 Did you know that people born on October 21

-We have calculated your birthday for the next 10 years.
-It's going to be a fun time to celebrate with family and friends.
-You'll get lots of gifts, too!
-There are 496 days until your next birthday.
-By then, you will be 17 years old.
-There have been 5713 days since the day you were born.
-If you slept for 8 hours each day since birth, you have slept for a total of 1905 days, which is equivalent to 5.22 years.
-You spent 34.8% of your life sleeping!
+We have calculated and figured out your birthday for the next 10 years.
+Prepare yourself to welcome your upcoming birthdays with your family and close friends.
+You will get many gifts from people who love and care about you.
+There are 658 days until your next birthday.
+By then, you will be 18 years old.
+There have been 5916 days since the day you were born.
+If you slept for 8 hours each day since birth, you have slept for a total of 1972 days, which is equivalent to 5.4 years.
+You spent 33.75% of your life sleeping!

 According to western astrology, the zodiac sign of people born on October 21